Injecting linguistic knowledge into BERT for Dialogue State Tracking: Discussion

-Beyond the empirical performance analysis, a qualitative exploration was undertaken to ascertain the precise manner in which CPM influences the inference process within the modified TripPy model.
-We theorized that the incorporation of CPM features would enhance the correlation between correct dialogue state predictions and the relevant key tokens within the input sequence.
+Beyond the empirical performance analysis, a qualitative exploration has been undertaken to ascertain the precise manner in which CPM influences the inference process within the modified TripPy model.
+We theorize that the incorporation of CPM features would enhance the correlation between correct dialogue state predictions and the relevant key tokens within the input sequence.

-Integrated Gradients (IG), a method surpassing vanilla gradient calculations in reproducibility and sensitivity, was employed for this analytical venture.
-With the model's weights held constant, IG delineated the attributions between input tokens and \textbf{correct} action predictions on a per-slot basis.
-An inference mode analysis illustrated that tokens with higher IG values held a more significant influence on correct predictions.
-Subsequent normalization and comparison of IG values between the CPM-assisted and baseline models revealed the net changes in attributions, providing insights into CPM's role in refocusing model attention on contextually crucial tokens, aligning more with human interpretational logic.
+Integrated Gradients (IG), a method surpassing vanilla gradient calculations in reproducibility and sensitivity, has been employed for this analysis \cite{DBLP:conf/corr/SundararajanTY17}.
+With the model's weights held constant, IG visualizes the attributions between input tokens and \textbf{correct} action predictions on a per-slot basis.
+An inference mode analysis illustrated that tokens with higher IG values held a more significant influence on correct predictions, depicted as lighter color for a higher value when drawing Figure \ref{fig:attdelta} and \ref{fig:span}.
+Subsequent normalization and comparison of IG values between the CPM-assisted and baseline models reveal the net changes in attributions, providing insights into CPM's role in refocusing model attention on contextually crucial tokens, aligning more with human interpretational logic.

-Figure \ref{fig:attdelta} emphasizes the heightened attribution to the token "CHEAP" within the sequence, \textsc{[CLS] i am looking for a cheap restaurant in the center of city .
-[SEP]}. when predicting the \textit{restaurant-pricerange} slot using the CPM-assisted model.
-This enhanced focus on contextual elements is consistent with human linguistic understanding, emphasizing the pivotal role of specific tokens like "cheap" in determining dialogue states for relevant slots.
+We compute normalized IG of slot action prediction result against input sequence \textsc{[CLS] i am looking for a cheap restaurant in the center of city .
+[SEP]} in both our CPM-enhanced pipeline and baseline model, and plot the delta in Figure \ref{fig:attdelta}.
+The result emphasizes the relatively heightened attribution to the token "CHEAP" within the sequence, when predicting the \textit{restaurant-pricerange} slot using the CPM-assisted model, compared with baseline.
+This elevated focus on contextual elements is consistent with human linguistic understanding, emphasizing the pivotal role of specific tokens like "cheap" in determining dialogue states for relevant slots.
+As a cross-check, Figure \ref{fig:span} about normalized change of IG for span prediction subtask on our pipeline also shows that aside from slot action prediction, the token "CHEAP" is also correctly attributed with more significance for span start in span prediction subtask compared to baseline, consistent with our findings in Figure \ref{fig:attdelta}.